Eve Echoes I Review and Guides

 - How to combat and exploration?

-- How to how to use drones?
+- How to use drones?

 - How to get blueprints?